Apillon/sdk/packages/sdk/README.md

 This wiki only contains the basic installation and examples of SDK usage.
 For additional information on using the SDK, see the [Detailed SDK documentation](https://sdk-docs.apillon.io/).

+### Examples

+Examples for using Apillon can be found in a demo repo [here](https://github.com/Apillon/apillon-sdk-demo).
+Instructions on running the examples are in the [README file](https://github.com/Apillon/apillon-sdk-demo/blob/master/README.md).

+> You can run examples directly in your browser via [CodeSandbox](https://codesandbox.io/p/github/Apillon/apillon-sdk-demo/master).

 ## Hosting

 Hosting module encapsulates functionalities for Hosting service available on Apillon dashboard.